 Collection of garden waste and presentation of wheeled bins

-- The council will not collect garden waste other than that contained in the designated garden waste container which is displaying a valid annual sticker supplied by the council.
+• The council will only collect garden waste that is contained in the designated garden waste container which is displaying a valid annual sticker supplied by the council.
 Only garden waste bins displaying a valid sticker will be emptied.
-Please affix the sticker to the back of the bin under the handles.
+Please affix the sticker under the handles of your garden waste bin so it is clearly visible.

-- The council aims to collect waste on bank and public holidays except where these fall on 25 December, 26 December or 1 January.
-Collection days may be subject to change but this will be publicised in advance, please use the rubbish collection calendar to find out when your rubbish and recycling will be collected.
+• The council will collect waste on bank and public holidays except where these fall on 25 December, 26 December or 1 January.
+Collection days may be subject to change but this will be publicised in advance, use the rubbish collection calendar to find out when your rubbish and recycling will be collected.

-- The council normally suspends garden waste collections for two weeks over the Christmas and New Year period for operational reasons.
+• The council will suspend garden waste collections for two weeks over the Christmas and New Year period for operational reasons.
 If the service is suspended at any time due to inclement weather the council will provide an additional collection in order to catch up.

-- The council reserves the right not to empty any container that in its reasonable opinion poses a health and safety risk to operatives.
-This may include bins that are broken.
-Where the bin is considered to be too heavy, the council will require the applicant to reduce the weight of garden waste in containers before any further attempt is made to empty them.
+• The council reserves the right not to empty any container that in its reasonable opinion poses a health and safety risk to operatives.
+The council will require the applicant to reduce the weight of garden waste in containers before any further attempt is made to empty them.

 Payment for garden waste wheeled bins

-- The council reviews its charges annually, but reserves the right to vary charges with reasonable notice at any time.
+• The council normally reviews its charges annually but reserves the right to vary charges with reasonable notice at any time.

 Storage and safe keeping of garden waste wheeled bins